playframework/play-java-hello-world-tutorial/Hello.md

 If you browse the project, you will find application components under the `app` subdirectory.
 Within that subdirectory, you will find a familiar organization of controllers and views.
 Since this simple project does not use data, it does not contain a `model` directory, but this is where you would add it.
 You'll find the location for images, javascript, and stylesheets in the `public` subdirectory.
 For more details, see [The Play application layout](https://www.playframework.com/documentation/2.6.x/Anatomy#The-Play-application-layout)

-> Marcos: link to play anatomy documentation.
-Ruth: is this the page you meant, and is there a variable to put in the URL so that this always points at the latest version?
+> Change to a local cross-reference to the doc when this tutorial is included in the doc. [[the Play application layout|Anatomy]]

 To construct the simple welcome message, the project uses:

 * A controller that defines an `index` action method.
 * A `routes` file that maps a request to the `localhost` root to the `index` action.
 * A Twirl template to generate HTML page contents.
-The [Twirl](https://www.playframework.com/documentation/2.6.x/ScalaTemplates) template language is:
+The [Twirl](https://www.playframework.com/documentation/2.6.x/JavaTemplates) template language is:
     * Easy to learn
     * Requires no special editor
     * Provides type safety
     * Is compiled so that errors display in the browser

+>Change link above to local doc link

 Note: in the remaining content, for Windows shells, substitute `/` for `\` in path names.